kant0063/Genome-Environment-Association-Workshop/README.md

 # EAA_workshop
-This is a series of scripts to conduct an Environmental Association Analysis
+This is a series of lessons accompanied by scripts to conduct an Genome Environmental Association Analysis and Genomic Environmental Selection Analysis
 1) Getting acession geolocation information and mapping Mapping accession location
 2) Accessing climate and soil data
 3) Cleaning genomic data